-The valueRangeProviderRefs property defines what are the possible planning values for this planning variable.
+The optional valueRangeProviderRefs property defines what are the possible planning values for this planning variable.
 It references one or more @ValueRangeProvider id's.
+If none are provided, OptaPlanner will attempt to auto-detect matching @ValueRangeProviders.

 A @PlanningVariable annotation needs to be on a member in a class with a @PlanningEntity annotation.
 It is ignored on parent classes or subclasses without that annotation.